 Gwen’s upbringing in Louisiana and Alabama and her strong sense of self are reflected in her award-winning plays.
 Her writings all have a Southern flavor and embrace the strong unconventional women of the region.
 Storming down the river roads of Mobile County and Caddo Parish offered many encounters with the women who fought for their way of life.

-Now residing in Houston, Gwen can be found behind-the-scenes supporting numerous theatre companies.
+Gwen can be found behind-the-scenes supporting numerous theatre companies.
 She has served on two play-reading committees, lending her voice to their festivals.
 Since 2018, Gwen has also served as a playwright mentor to high school seniors selected for the annual Student Playwright Festival—a scholarship competition through Dirt Dogs Theatre Co. that showcases the talents of young up-and-coming Houston playwrights by taking their plays from the page to the stage.

 In 2017, Gwen won Queensbury Theatre’s New Works playwriting competition for her original script, Shakin’ the Blue Flamingo which premiered in 2018 after a 12-month development process.
 Gwen’s other works have been produced at the 2019 Santa Cruz Actors’ Theatre 8 Tens @ 8 Festival, the 2017 Midwest Dramatists Conference, the 2015 Scriptwriters Houston10 x 10 Showcase, the 2012 Scriptwriters Houston Fifth Annual Museum Plays and Theatre Suburbia (Houston) 2010 Season.